Posted on September 24, 2015 in Addiction Recovery

 As Marvin Gaye and Tammi Terrell famously sang, “ain’t nothing like the real thing.”
 But in the case of non-alcoholic beer, could the substitute resemble the real thing so closely that it poses the same risks?

-While speaking with a friend, a therapist suggested that someone in recovery couldn’t drink non-alcoholic beer and still be considered sober.
+While speaking with a friend, a therapist suggested that someone in recovery from alcoholism couldn’t drink non-alcoholic beer and still be considered sober.
 The friend asked how the practice is different from using a nicotine patch or gum while trying to quit smoking, or from incorporating suboxone or methadone while trying to kick a heroin addiction.

 The therapist explained that drinking non-alcoholic beer can become a substitute habit, rather than a stepping stone to sobriety.
 Most people don’t use “near beer” to stop drinking altogether.

 The friend, an inquisitive sort who also happens to be a beer connoisseur, kept arguing his case.
 It turns out this discussion is a common one in the recovery community — one sometimes characterized by heated dialogue.